romkatv/powerlevel10k/README.md

 Over time, virtually all code in Powerlevel10k has been rewritten.
 There is currently no meaningful overlap between the implementations of Powerlevel9k and Powerlevel10k.

-Powerlevel10k is committed to maintaining backward compatiblity with all configs indefinitely.
-This committment covers all configuration parameters recognized by Powerlevel9k (see [Powerlevel9k compatibility](#powerlevel9k-compatibility)) and additional parameters that only Powerlevel10k understands.
+Powerlevel10k is committed to maintaining backward compatibility with all configs indefinitely.
+This commitment covers all configuration parameters recognized by Powerlevel9k (see [Powerlevel9k compatibility](#powerlevel9k-compatibility)) and additional parameters that only Powerlevel10k understands.
 Names of all parameters in Powerlevel10k start with `POWERLEVEL9K_` for consistency.